d2l-ai/d2l-en/chapter_preliminaries/probability.md

 ## Basic Probability Theory

-Say that we cast a die and want to know what the chance is of seeing a $1$ rather than another digit.
-If the die is fair, all the $6$ outcomes $\{1, \ldots, 6\}$ are equally likely to occur, and thus we would see a $1$ in one out of six cases.
+Say that we cast a dice and want to know what the chance is of seeing a $1$ rather than another digit.
+If the dice is fair, all the $6$ outcomes $\{1, \ldots, 6\}$ are equally likely to occur, and thus we would see a $1$ in one out of six cases.
 Formally we state that $1$ occurs with probability $\frac{1}{6}$.

-For a real die that we receive from a factory, we might not know those proportions and we would need to check whether it is tainted.
-The only way to investigate the die is by casting it many times and recording the outcomes.
-For each cast of the die, we will observe a value in $\{1, \ldots, 6\}$.
+For a real dice that we receive from a factory, we might not know those proportions and we would need to check whether it is tainted.
+The only way to investigate the dice is by casting it many times and recording the outcomes.
+For each cast of the dice, we will observe a value in $\{1, \ldots, 6\}$.
 Given these outcomes, we want to investigate the probability of observing each outcome.

 One natural approach for each value is to take the individual count for that value and to divide it by the total number of tosses.